vagnerlandio/stop-gaming-day-counter/README.md

 # stop-gaming-day-counter
 A Day Counter for Stop Gaming - Google Extension

-Accepted the challenge of moving 90 without games as you move up the level.
+Accepted the challenge, 90 days without games as you move up in levels.

 # To-do
 - Add stylesheet